sombar/marketlogic/README.md

  As per pre-requisite jdk 1.8.x is required to be installed in the m/c where these services will run .
  It can be deployed in any OS where jdk 1.8.x is istalled .
 It is tested in MacOS.
- Docker files are created to containerize the services and additionally K8s deployment files are created to deploy it to any K8s cluster
+ Docker files are created to containerize the services and additionally K8s deployment files are created to deploy it to any K8s cluster.
- It allows to horizontally scale the application as per requirement
+ It allows to horizontally scale the application as per requirement.

  # Assumption
  1. There will not be any hard delete for Project Entity when in published state.
 A delete flag is used for mark the resource deletion.